-Question 1: What are some signs our bodies can give us when we are experiencing anxiety?
+What are some signs our bodies can give us when we are experiencing anxiety?
 Go around the group and each student shares some signs they feel when they are experiencing anxiety.
 The leader writes down sample symptoms (ie: heart starts racing, start to sweat, want to avoid/escape, etc).

-Question 2: What are 3 stressful situations that can cause you to feel anxious feelings? (e.g. the situation with Covid, classroom presentations, applying for college, grades, meeting new friends).
+What are 3 stressful situations that can cause you to feel anxious feelings? (ie: classroom presentations, applying for college, grades, meeting new friends).
 The student leader asks everyone in their group to write sample situations that cause them to feel anxiety down on a scrap of paper and throw them in a hat/bowl.
 The leader then reads aloud each scrap of paper to the group.
-Chances are that there is a lot of overlap - many people share the same fears - although many think they are suffering alone
+Chances are that there are more than one situation - many people share the same fears!

-Question 3: What are some ideas for the anxious situations shared?
-What are some tips you can use to bring calm to your body when feeling anxiety? (e.g. snapping fingers, holding ice, listening to music, flipping hands, picturing calm place, etc.) Talk amongst the group about each situation and ideas that could help calm anxiety.
+What are some ideas for the anxious situations shared?
+What are some tips you can use to bring calm to your body when feeling anxiety? (ie: snapping fingers, holding ice, listening to music, flipping hands, picturing calm place, etc) Talk amongst the group about each situation and ideas that could help calm anxiety.
 The group leader will write down the calming ideas shared.

-Question 4: Why is it important to jump back in after taking a break and not avoiding a situation when you are feeling anxiety? (e.g. avoidance gives anxiety power, so being capable gives us back our control).
+Why is it important to jump back in after taking a break and not avoiding a situation when you are feeling anxiety? (ie: avoidance gives anxiety power, so being capable gives us back our control).
 Discuss as a group what would happen if habitually avoid the anxious situations shared?
 What would happen if jump back in and push past the fear?

-4. Peer Representative Shares (approx. 5 -10 mins)
+4. PEER REPRESENTATIVE SHARES (approx. 5 -10 mins)